The Black Hills of Dakota (song)

-"The Black Hills of Dakota" is a song written by Sammy Fain (music) and Paul Francis Webster (lyrics) written for the 1953 musical film Calamity Jane.
+"The Black Hills of Dakota" is a song written by Sammy Fain (music) and Paul Francis Webster (lyrics) for the 1953 musical film Calamity Jane.
 The song describes a love for the Black Hills region of South Dakota held by the film's fictionalized version of Calamity Jane.

-The most notable recording of the song was done by Doris Day, who played Calamity Jane in the film.
-This version was issued both on the soundtrack album of the film, and as a single which was released in June 1954.
+The most notable recording of the song was by Doris Day, who played Calamity Jane in the film.
+This version was issued both on the soundtrack album of the film and as a single, which was released in June 1954.
 Day's recording reached No. 7 on the UK chart.

 Other versions

 Nellie McKay recorded the song for her 2006 album Normal as Blueberry Pie – A Tribute to Doris Day.
 In 2010 Australian singer Melinda Schneider recorded the song for her Doris Day tribute album Melinda Does Doris.